UltraBob/ddev-drupal-code-quality/README_ADDON.md

 During installation, the add-on copies CI-parity config files into the project root.
 If conflicts are detected, you can choose to back up and replace, skip, or abort.
 Skipping a config may reduce CI parity.
+The installer runs in bash so it does not require host PHP.

-If PHPStan/PHPCS/PHPCBF binaries are missing, the installer prompts to add `drupal/core-dev` using the same constraint as `drupal/core-recommended` (or to run `composer install` if it is already required).
-It uses `composer require --with-all-dependencies` to avoid lockfile conflicts.
+If PHPStan/PHPCS/PHPCBF binaries are missing, the installer prompts to add `drupal/core-dev` (or to run `ddev composer install` if it is already required).
+It uses `ddev composer require --with-all-dependencies` to avoid lockfile conflicts.

 ## Usage